INITIALIZING WEBSITE BUILD...

 About

 Outside of my day job, I've been creating solutions for small businesses for over twenty years.
 It started with Webpark in 2003.
 A consulting and hosting company that grew from two eBay servers in a basement into a real operation running on dedicated hardware in a downtown datacenter.
-Fourteen years in, it was growing faster than I was ready for.
+Fourteen years in, it was growing faster than I expected.
 With a young family at home, I chose day-job stability over the entrepreneurial leap.
-It was exciting to build something real, and sometimes things get bigger than you're prepared to handle.
+It was exciting to build something real, and I learned what it takes to run a business from the ground up.

 At Benevity, I started managing the IT team, then moved into vendor management where I got exposure to hundreds of enterprise applications and learned what's out there and what it can do.
-During that time, I started coding with AI the day ChatGPT 3.5 dropped in November 2022.
+During that time, I started coding with AI the day ChatGPT 3.5 dropped in late 2022.
 It was rough.
 The models hallucinated, the code barely worked, every project felt like pushing a boulder uphill.
 But I kept going.
 Once the tools got good enough (and I got good enough with them), I started building BuildBot.
-Two years later: 750,000 lines of production code.
-Nine integrated applications for small businesses, co-founded with my daughter Katie.
+Two years and millions of lines of code later: nine integrated applications for small businesses, co-founded with my daughter Katie.
+Then I recognized how fast software delivery was changing and completely revamped BuildBot into an AI custom app delivery model.
+I've since built a full application factory that autonomously handles architecture setup, deployment, testing, documentation, and production readiness, end to end.
+What used to take teams weeks now takes under an hour.

 Coming into AI development without a traditional coding background taught me something different.
 I learned how to harness the AI itself.
 How to prompt it for good results, how to prep its context with the right information, how to auto-document and update its knowledge files along the way, how to give it skills.
 I think about it the way Anthropic describes it: a narrow bridge with cliffs needs exact guardrails and precise instructions, but an open field with no hazards just needs a general direction and trust.
 Knowing which one you're on is the whole game.